rcazzara/seldovia/_people/Kroll_Hank.md

 Finally, the movie was over and the lights went on.
 I told Midge, in a whisper, what had happened.
 She laughed out loud and said, "Oh, that was only the Mad trapper."
-As we walked outside, thee bearded man, Kroll, came forward and introduced himself.
+As we walked outside, thee bearded man, Kroll, came forward and introduced himself.Â  Â  Â  Â  Â  Â  Â

 ![http://1.bp.blogspot.com/-p6T0ReJl5C4/TwaSTOCCgqI/AAAAAAAAAyY/wym-B\_MR12o/s640/Seldovia.jpg](../assets/images/Hank%20Kroll/media/image2.jpeg)